MohamedHmaidi/MohamedHmaidi/README.md

 ## 🚀 About Me

 I'm a **Cloud & DevOps Engineer** specializing in **IT Infrastructure, Cloud Computing, and DevOps Automation** with a passion for building scalable, automated solutions.
-Currently based in **Paris, France** 🇫🇷
+Currently based in **Tunis, Tunisia** 🇹🇳

 - 🔭 I'm currently working on **Enterprise Cloud Infrastructure & DevOps Solutions**
 - 🌱 I'm constantly expanding my expertise in **Azure, AWS, and Kubernetes Orchestration**